ReaperOAK/KCAdashboard/src/pages/teacher/docs.md

   ReportsAnalytics.js                # Analytics and reports for teachers TeacherDashboard.js                # Dashboard for teacher users
   TeacherQuizLeaderboardPage.js      # View leaderboard for a specific quiz

+components/teacher/
+  AttendanceModal.js                 # Modal for marking attendance (see component docs) FeedbackModal.js                   # Modal for submitting feedback (see component docs) FeedbackHistoryModal.js            # Modal for viewing feedback history (see component docs) PerformanceModal.js                # Modal for viewing performance summary (see component docs)
 ```

 ---